quietui/quiet/docs/docs/components/text-field.md

 ### Adding a datalist

 Slot a [`<datalist>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist) into the text field's default slot to show a list of autocomplete options.
+Unlike native `<input>` elements, there's no need to provide a `list` attribute.

 ```html {.example}
 <quiet-text-field label="Browser" name="browser">